We just launched HRIS Sync, automate employee benefits management ⚡️

 3. Can I Take Leave on the Day My Wife Is in Labour?

-Yes, though, it won’t be counted as a part of your paternity leave, which can only start after your child's birth.
+Yes, though, it won’t be counted as a part of your paternity leave, which can only start after the birth of your child.
+You might be able to take the leave as Force Majeure leave or annual leave.

-Upgrade Your Employees’ Benefits with Yonder
+Upgrade Your Employees’ Benefits with Kota

 Paternity Benefit is a supportive aid for many fathers on paternity leave in Ireland.